r00t-h4ck3r/real_world_infosec/README.md

                2.A infosec personnel can have a look at the header and analyze it for forensic purpose.

       You can have a look at these links which will explain you the email header in a very interactive way.

+  # Understanding a Email Envelope

+      Envelope is the communication between and SMTP Client and Server.
+See a sample envelope on the right side.
+Messages sent by client       are indicated by C: and server's responses are indicated by S: Following is true with an email envelope.

+      The client and server first greet each other with a HELO command.

+      Client sends a MAIL FROM command representing the sender's email address.
+This value is also used to send a non-delivery report         (NDR) when message cannot be delivered.

+      The server response with a 250 OK if this sender is acceptable.

+      Next, the client sends one or more recipient's email address using the RCPT TO command.
+      Again, the server responds with a 250 OK, provided the recipient is acceptable.
+If the server returns a rejection code, the sender       will generate an NDR.
+In this case, the actual message will never get sent to the receiving SMTP server.

+      # Important Points

+      It is very easy to specify a fake/forged address in the MAIL FROM command The receiving server has the ability to check a few things, such as sender's IP address, MX record and FQDN before accepting any         email.

+      Sample Envelope ( Here "C" stands for client and "S" stands for sender)

+            S: 220 foo.com Service Ready
+            C: HELO bar.com
+            S: 250 OK
+            C: MAIL FROM:<james.baker@xyzinc.com>
+            S: 250 OK
+            C: RCPT TO:<mary.jane@abcinc.com>
+            S: 250 OK
+            C: DATA
+            S: 354 Start mail input;
+            C: Actual email is sent here
+            C: .
+            S: 250 OK
+            C: QUIT

+ # Understanding a Email Header

         1) Each email has a header assoicated with it and mxtoolbox explains how to view it the best way

             https://mxtoolbox.com/Public/Content/EmailHeaders/